Actor Keanu Reeves returns to the dark side in 'John Wick'

 As John Wick, Reeves singlehandedly guns down enough mobsters to fill a small cemetery.

-The film, which opens in U.S. theatres on Friday, is expected to earn an estimated $17 million (11 million pounds) during its opening weekend.
+The film, which opens in U.S. theaters on Friday, is expected to earn an estimated $17 million during its opening weekend.

 But positive reviews for the Lionsgate R-rated thriller with the feel of a graphic novel and plaudits for Reeves' performance, could boost its numbers against this week's other opener, the horror film "Ouija," predicted to rake in $28 million, according to pro.boxoffice.com.